‘You know you’re happy about it.’

 Call me uptight, but at the end of the day, It’s important that I believe you know me well enough.
 I need to believe I know you well enough.
 It’s a two-way street.
 There needs to be a foundation of mutual connection that warrants your interest.
 That helps me understand what you see in ‘us’… Otherwise, your pursuit comes across as misplaced and disingenuous.
 And that just gives me the ick.

-Oh, and by the way, this is just my convoluted way of saying that I’m going to die an old maid.
+Oh, and by the way, this is just my convoluted way of saying that I’m going to die alone.